Remove the guilt and sprinkle your loved ones with eco-friendly confetti this Valentine’s Day.

-Whether you’re environmentally conscious, or the person you’re sprinkling it on is, this will be a beautiful, sweet-smelling solution to plastic pieces that quite frankly stick everywhere, litter the earth and cost you money.
+Whether you’re environmentally conscious, or the person you’re sprinkling it on is, this eco confetti is the perfect alternative to plastic confetti that, quite frankly, stick everywhere, litter the earth and cost you money.

 Kids especially love making it, so do get your little ones involved in the process too!